Welcome to %theWrittenRevolution

 so that I pretend to feel your beard sweeping away my tears like a boom,

-I exaggerated about how yo
+I exaggerated about how your hair was even longer than mine,

 voice trips across heartbeat,i want to anchor my spine inside your gravity.